Fiat Chrysler and Renault pursue $35 billion merger to combat car industry upheaval

 A deal could also have profound repercussions for Renault's 20-year-old alliance with Nissan, already weakened by the crisis surrounding the arrest and ouster of former chairman Carlos Ghosn late last year.
 The Japanese carmaker has yet to comment on FCA's proposal.

-In a letter to employees seen by Reuters, FCA chief executive Mike Manley cautioned a merger with Renault could take more than a year to finalize.
+In a letter to employees seen by Reuters, FCA chief executive Mike Manley cautioned a merger with Renault could take more than a year to finalise.

 'BOLD DECISIONS'